How to Use Ranked Choice Voting for Making Business Decisions

 As with any business effort, marketing matters.
 You've got to reach people where they are to maximize participation.

-Don't hesitate to share your election's Vote Link through email, Slack, Google Docs, intranet, or anything else your coworkers use.
+Don't hesitate to share your decision's Vote Link through email, Slack, Google Docs, intranet, or anything else your coworkers use.
 RankedVote links are designed to be shared on any online platform and viewed on any device.

 "Lock it Down" if You're Worried About Bad Actors